 Printed circuit board layouts

 The PCB layout itself is another aspect of a pedal that can potentially be covered under copyright.
-However, some have misunderstood this to again refer to the connections between the components, when it’s actually only covering the layout as a work of art.
+However, some have misunderstood this to again refer to the circuit—the connections between the components—when it’s actually only covering the layout as a work of art.

 All of our projects have their own names, e.g. Viridian or Phobos.
-We research each potential name for originality before assigning it to a project.
-However, due to the number of commercial pedals out there and the prevalence of small builders, with many new products entering the market every week, we sometimes miss the fact that someone else has used the name within the industry.
+We do our best to research each potential name for originality before assigning it to a project.
+However, due to the sheer number of commercial pedals and the prevalence of small builders, with many new products entering the market every week, we sometimes miss the fact that someone else has used the name within the industry.